AlgorithmiKee/notes/Finance/portfolio_theory.md

 Consider three portfolio A, B, C in the above figure.
 A rational investor would

 * prefer A over B because they have the same volatility but A has higher expected return
-* prefer C over B because they the same expected return but C has less volatility.
+* prefer C over B because they have the same expected return but C has less volatility.

-To summarize, a rational investor would like a portfolio located in the top left corner of the mean-volatility space.
+To summarize, a rational investor would like a portfolio located in the top left region of the mean-volatility space.

 Remarks: